 If your tooth still needs to be extracted prior to replacement by dental implant, your dentist will probably recommend starting with a socket preservation surgery.
 In socket preservation surgery, the tooth will be extracted and the extraction site will be very thoroughly cleaned.
 Then, the extraction site will be grafted with bone particulate and covered with a membrane.
 This site will then be stitched closed, typically with resorbable sutures.
 The graft will need to heal for several months before the implant can be placed.
 The reason behind doing the socket preservation procedure is to maintain a good volume of bone.
 This will ensure that there will be enough bone in which to place your dental implant.
 You can discuss your options with your dentist to determine if you would be a good candidate for the socket preservation procedure prior to dental implant placement.

 Benefits of Dental Implants

-- Durability: With proper care, dental implants can last a lifetime.
+- Longevity: Dental implants can last for a lifetime.

 Be sure to let us know about any medications you are taking during your consultation.
 Your health and safety are paramount.

 Contact our office today for more information on dental implants or to set up a consultation.